Porky in Wackyland: Follow-ups and derivative works

 According to writer Paul Dini, the Do-Do Bird is the father of Gogo Dodo, a character on the 1990s animated TV series Tiny Toon Adventures, and a second Wackyland is drawn into Acme Acres by Babs and Buster Bunny.
 A small clip from the film was used in a Slappy Squirrel segment on another Warners animated TV series of the 1990s, Animaniacs.
 The segment, titled "Critical Condition", featured Porky in Wackyland as part of a fake LaserDisc release.
 The Do-Do Bird has made occasional guest spots in the DC Comics Looney Tunes comic book, being colored in grayscale as opposed to the rest of the art being in color.
-The character makes an appearance in the Wii game Looney Tunes: Acme Arsenal as an unplayable character.
+The character makes an appearance in the 2007 Wii game Looney Tunes: Acme Arsenal as an unplayable character.
 He is given a first name, Yoyo Dodo.
-Yoyo can also be seen at Maroon Cartoon Studios as a brief cameo in the beginning of the 1988 film Who Framed Roger Rabbit.
+Yoyo can also be seen at Maroon Cartoon Studios as a brief cameo during the beginning of the 1988 film Who Framed Roger Rabbit.
 Yoyo also made a cameo in the 2020 Looney Tunes Cartoons short "Happy Birthday, Bugs Bunny!" and plays a large role in the stop motion episode "Daffy in Wackyland".
+Yoyo made a brief cameo appearance in the 2026 film Coyote vs. Acme as one of the ACME corporation's secret experiments during Bugs Bunny's story.